 Mines/explosive remnants of war

-There were at least 1,072 child casualties in 2015.
-Child casualties in 2015 accounted for 38% of all civilian casualties for whom the age was known.
-This was similar to the 39% recorded for 2014 and for 2012, but a significant decrease from many past years, including 2013 with 46%.
-Children were killed (347) and injured (725) by mines/ERW in 36 countries and other areas in 2015.
+There were at least 2,452 child casualties in 2017.
+Child casualties in 2017 accounted for 47% of all civilian casualties for whom the age was known.
+This was an increase from the to the 38% recorded for 2015, and even higher than past years, including 2013 with 46%.
+Children were killed (773) and injured (1,679) by mines/explosive remnants of war (ERW) in 38 countries and other areas in 2017.

-In 2015, there were 46 casualties identified among deminers (six deminers were killed and 40 injured) in 10 states.
+In 2017, there were 60 casualties identified among deminers (18 deminers were killed and 42 injured).
 This represented a similar finding as for 2014, when 53 deminer casualties were recorded in 10 states.
 It was, however, about half of the average of 105 casualties among deminers per year since 1999.

 Cluster munition remnants

-In 2016, civilians made up 98% (694) of all cluster munition casualties for which the status was known (707).
-The status was unknown for 264 casualties.
-The high percentage of civilian casualties is consistent with findings based on analysis of historical data.
-Six casualties were recorded as military/combatants, and seven were clearance personnel (humanitarian deminers, explosive ordinance disposal technicians, or similar), making up some 1% of the 2016 total each.
+In 2018, civilians (133) made up 99% of all cluster munition casualties for which the status was known.
+Two casualties were recorded as military and the status of 14 casualties was unknown.
+The high percentage of civilian casualties is identical to 2017 data and consistent with findings based on analysis of historical data.